Edric-Matwiejew/QuOp_MPI/docs/source/symbols.rst

 .. note::

-    The optimization result, accessed by :meth:`~quop_mpi.MPI.system.print_result` and saved to the .h5 file via :meth:`~quop_mpi.MPI.system.save`, also has a `success` output.
+    The optimization result, accessed by :meth:`~quop_mpi.MPI.system.print_result` also has a `success` output.
 This refers to the the convergence of the optimization process.